jaihysc/Csgo-CaseDataFetcher/README.md

 # Csgo-CaseDataGenerator
-Fetches and generates list of skins in each CS:GO case
+Fetches list of skins in each CS:GO case, collections and souvenirs.

+Output data is in json